 I have found that walking in nature and Zumba are the most effective self-care activities for me.
 I get the most creative ideas during those times.
 I started taking Improv class recently and found this engages other parts of my brain and gives me a more holistic experience.

 As I mentioned in this article: “When you integrate such self-care, joy-giving activities in your life, you are having those good set of tires in your car.
-Since your engine is supported by the resilient tires, you are now ready to embrace all sorts of off-road adventure.
+Since your engine is supported by the resilient tires, you are now ready to embrace all sorts of an off-road adventure.
 Can you imagine how that would look like at work and other areas of your life!”